percona/k8spxc-docs/docs/cluster-wide.md

     $ kubectl get secrets --namespace=pxc cluster1-secrets --template='{{"{{"}}.data.root | base64decode{{"}}"}}{{"{{"}}"\n"{{"}}"}}'
     ```

-2. Run a container with `mysql` tool and connect its console output to your
+2. Run a container with `mysql` client and connect its console output to your
     terminal.
 The following command will do this, naming the new Pod
     `percona-client`: